almazkun/django-ses-backend/README.md

 ## Features
 - Send emails via AWS SES without needing `boto3` or any other AWS SDK.
 - No SMTP configuration required and faster email sending.
-- Supports sending TXT and HTML emails.
+- Supports sending plain text and HTML emails, including multi-part messages.
 - Lightweight and easy to integrate.
-- Supports `EmailMessage` from Django's built-in mail framework.
+- Supports Django's `EmailMessage` and `EmailMultiAlternatives`.
+- Handles `Reply-To` and custom headers.
-- Custom SES client implementation for signing and sending requests.
+- Custom SES client implementation with AWS signature v4, rate-limit retries, and exponential backoff.
+- Context manager support for use with `with SESEmailBackend() as connection:`.

 ## Requirements
 - Python 3.11+